RingSky/Data-Mining/README.md

 During running, you will be asked to input number of concurrent processes.
 The recommended value is two times of CPU cores, but if you are not sure please type in:
     4
+The output will include the ground truth similarity, time consumption, esitimated similarity, time consumption, and MSE.